PistonDevelopers/dyon-tutorial/src/infer-range.md

 In Dyon, the range of a mathematical loop can be inferred from the loop body.

-You can leave out the start and end if you use an index on a list:
+When iterating over a list, you can leave out start and end:

 ```rust
 list := [1, 2, 3]